OpenSuSE Man Pages

 "pipe\tLog\ttail -n200 /var/log/syslog | sort -Mr" >> ~/.toprc

-able characters they will be displayed in either the ^C notation or
+characters they will be displayed in either the ^C notation or

-hexidecimal <FF> form, depending on their value.
+hexadecimal <FF> form, depending on their value.
 This applies to tab

-resentation, any embedded tabs should be expanded.
+representation, any embedded tabs should be expanded.
+The following

-# next would have contained '\t' ...
+# next would have contained `\t' ...

 # file ^I <your_name> ^I /proc/%d/status

-# but this will eliminate embedded '\t' ...
+# but this will eliminate embedded `\t' ...

 pipe ^I <your_name> ^I cat /proc/%d/status | expand -

-lines and commands, there is nothing to prevent you from including
+pipelines and commands, there is nothing to prevent you from including

 shell scripts as well.
 Perhaps even newly created scripts designed

-specifically for the 'Y' interactive command.
+specifically for the `Y' interactive command.

-Lastly, as the number of your Inspect entries grows over time, the
+For example, as the number of your Inspect entries grows over time, the

-'Options:' row will be truncated when screen width is exceeded.
+`Options:' row will be truncated when screen width is exceeded.
 That

 does not affect operation other than to make some selections invisible.